juliat/fakebook/README.md

 ### master
-You automatically start here.
+You should be at this stage at the end of day one.
 Models have been generated, and the database has been structured.
 To switch back to this stage, enter
 ```
 git checkout master
 ```